maxwellfoley/breakerspaces.org/README.md

 ### Maxwell Foley

 - [x] Maxwell Foley is a software developer and digital artist and a recent graduate from Washington University in St. Louis.
 He is currently developing blockchain platforms for Fabricatorz and designing interactive gallery installations.
-[Website](http://skwrk.com) | [Instagram](http://instagram.com/skwrk)
+You can find his work on his [website](http://skwrk.com) or [social media](http://instagram.com/skwrk).

 ### Add yourself :)